42-AI/bootcamp_data-engineering/day03/day03.md

 Create an AWS account, set up a billing alarm.

 The day will be divided into two parts.
-In the first part will learn to use a tool called terraform which will allows us to deploy/destruct an AWS infrastructure.
-In the second part of the day, you will learn to use a software development kit (SDK) which will allows to use python to interact with AWS.
+In the first one, you will learn to use a tool called Terraform which will allow you to deploy/destruct an AWS infrastructure.
+In the second part of the day, you will learn to use a software development kit (SDK) which will allow you to use Python in order to interact with AWS.

 ## General rules